karthik-33/karthik-33.github.io/_posts/2016-12-17-Iowa-liquor-sales.md

 ## Methodology

-Here's the rough order of steps I followed in arriving at answers to these questions:
+Here's the rough order of steps I followed in arriving at answers to these questions

 1. Acquire the data
 2. Data exploration and cleaning
 3. Data mining (and additional cleaning as needed)